High-energy neutrino deep inelastic scattering cross sections: PDF uncertainties: proton and nuclear PDFs at low

 \subsection{Nuclear PDFs and uncertainties}

 Owing to the small magnitude of $G_F$, neutrino-scattering experiments have historically relied on nuclear targets to maximize the relevant cross sections.
 This has been true for terrestrial neutrino oscillation and DIS measurements, which typically involve heavy nuclei such as $^{40}\mathrm{Ar}$ and $^{56}\mathrm{Fe}$.
-In the meantime, present or planned neutrino telescopes, including IceCube and KM3NeT, entail Cherenkov detection of the charged lepton from CC neutrino reactions with ice or water, such that the predominant nuclear interaction is with H$_2$O or the isoscalar nuclei O. In all such experiments, incident neutrinos resolve the partonic substructure of {\it nuclei} rather than of free nucleons; thus, such nuclear DIS events are subject to modifications, relative to scattering from free nucleons, due to the influence of the nuclear medium.
-The analogous nuclear parton distribution functions (nPDFs) relevant for nuclear DIS must quantify the effects of nuclear binding on the free-nucleon PDFs --- physics which is known to possess rich phenomenology from very low to high $x$.
+In the meantime, present or planned neutrino observatories, including IceCube and KM3NeT, entail Cherenkov detection of the charged lepton from CC neutrino reactions with ice or water, such that the predominant nuclear interaction is with H$_2$O or the isoscalar nuclei O. In all such experiments, incident neutrinos resolve the partonic substructure of {\it nuclei} rather than of free nucleons; thus, such nuclear DIS events are subject to modifications, relative to scattering from free nucleons, due to the influence of the nuclear medium.
+See Refs.~\cite{Kulagin:2004ie,Kulagin:2014vsa,Alekhin:2017fpf} and references therein for various nuclear effects.

+In this work, we follow the BGR calculation~\cite{Bertone:2018dse} to take the nuclear parton distribution functions (nPDFs) to account for the effects of nuclear binding on the free-nucleon PDFs --- physics which is known to possess rich phenomenology from very low to high $x$.
 Much like the proton PDFs at very low $x$, nuclear PDFs remain essentially unconstrained for $x\! <\!
-10^{-4}$, driving significant uncertainties which can in turn propagate to high-energy nuclear cross sections.
+10^{-4}$, driving significant uncertainties which can, in turn, propagate to high-energy nuclear cross sections.
 This lack of constraints comes not only from the challenge, familiar from studies of proton PDFs, of probing QCD bound states at very high energies, but from the additional complication of gathering such information from a sufficient variety of nuclear species as to allow a detailed unfolding of the nPDFs' $A$ dependence; such knowledge is required to leverage the world's nuclear data to improve nPDF predictions for specific nuclei like O relevant to IceCube.
+See the reviews~\cite{Paakkinen:2017jpo,Ethier:2020way} for the latest progress of nuclear PDFs.

 In our present study of neutrino DIS at ultra-high energy, the prevailing nuclear corrections are those at very low $x$, where the nuclear medium produces a relative suppression of the nPDFs in a phenomenon known as {\it nuclear shadowing}, as shown in Fig.~\ref{fig:nuclPDFs}.
 In contrast, the mild enhancement of nuclear PDFs --- so-called {\it anti-shadowing} --- occurs at substantially larger $x\! \sim\!
 0.1$ but remains incompletely determined, especially for neutrino scattering.
 As a result, a sizable contribution to the full uncertainty in ultra-high energy neutrino-nuclear DIS cross section originates with the incomplete knowledge of the exact size of nPDFs and $x$ dependence of the low-$x$ nuclear shadowing corrections.